 Senator Ted Cruz commemorates Juneteenth on the senate floor

-WASHINGTON D.C. – Sen. Ted Cruz delivered remarks on the Senate floor commemorating the 156th anniversary of Juneteenth.
+WASHINGTON D.C. – Sen. Ted Cruz (R-Texas) this week delivered remarks on the Senate floor commemorating the 156th anniversary of Juneteenth.
 Read his full remarks below.

 “I rise today to recognize the 156th anniversary of Juneteenth.
 On Saturday, we mark 156 years since June 19th, 1865, when Major General Gordon Granger announced in Galveston that the Civil War was over, and that enslaved people were now free.
 In his announcement, General Granger said, ‘The people of Texas are informed that, in accordance with a proclamation from the executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property.’